-Yankee Candle is the most popular brand of candles in the world and the good news is that most of their candles are vegan-friendly.
+Yankee Candle is the most popular brand of candles in the world and the good news is that most of their candles could be considered vegan-friendly.
 Read on to find out exactly which Yankee candles are suitable for vegans, plus, learn how you can minimise any harmful effects on the environment when using Yankee candles.

 Are Yankee candles vegan?

-Almost all Yankee candles are vegan as they do not contain any animal products and are not tested on animals.
-However, the tall taper Yankee candles are not vegan as they contain beeswax.
-Vegans generally choose to avoid bee products because it is seen as animal exploitation.
+Yankee candles are not certified as suitable for vegans.
+However, most Yankee candles could be considered vegan-friendly as they do not contain any animal derived ingredients and are not tested on animals.
+The tall taper Yankee candles are definitely not vegan as they contain beeswax.

 Which Yankee candles have beeswax?

-The only Yankee candles to contain beeswax are the long, thin taper candles.
+The only Yankee candles to contain beeswax in the ingredients are the long, thin taper candles.
 These are very different from the standard Yankee candles which come in glass jars, as tea lights or small votive candles.